ManticoreGamesInc/platform-documentation/src/references/network_relevancy.md

 The **Network Relevance Focus** property allows creators to select between **Player** and **Camera** to determine which object the network relevance calculations are made in reference to.

 When the **Network Relevance Focus** is set to **Player**, then the network relevance calculations are made from where the player is in the world.
-As the player moves further away from networked objects that have a lower relevancy than **Critical**, then those objects will be put to sleep, meaning network traffic will be reduced for that player.
+As the player moves further away from networked objects that have lower relevancy than **Critical**, then those objects will be put to sleep, meaning network traffic will be reduced for that player.

-When the **Network Relevance Focus** is set to **Camera**, then the network relevance calculations are made from the current active camera that is set for the player.
-This applies to override cameras as well, meaning, if an override camera is set on the player, then the networked objects will be put to sleep based on the override camera position instead of the default player camera.
+When the **Network Relevance Focus** is set to **Camera**, then the network relevance calculations are made from the active camera that is set for the player.
+This applies to override cameras as well, meaning, that if an override camera is set on the player, then the networked objects will be put to sleep based on the override camera position instead of the default player camera.

 ![!Network Relevance Focus](../img/NetworkRelevancy/focus.png){: .center loading="lazy" }